Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L1 - Introduction - 01.02.2023.md

 				-
 	- Solving Problems by searching
 		- Search for paths to goals
-			- efficiently find actions to go from an initial state to a given goal
+			- Efficiently find a set of actions that go from an initial state to a given goal
-			- central to AI problems
+			- Central to AI problems
 			- Typical algorithms include
 				- Depth First Search (DFS)
 				- Breadth First Search (BFS)